foundry-rs/book/src/reference/config/solidity-compiler.md

 The model checker settings are configured in the `[model_checker]` section of the configuration.

-The model checker will run when `forge build` is invoked, and any findings will show up as warnings.
+The model checker will run when `spark build` is invoked, and any findings will show up as warnings.

 These are the recommended settings when using the model checker: